 “Sound is a forgotten flavour sense.”
 Food scientist and experimental psychologist Charles Spence definitely hit the nail on the head with that observation.
 Our memories of food usually include its colour, taste, and texture.
 However, the accompanying sound, whether during the process of cooking or eating, often allows us to make clearer recollections.

-Now, replay the video, but this time on mute – it feels like something feels missing, doesn’t it?
+Now, play this video on mute – it feels like something feels missing, doesn’t it?